vivesweb/cli-math-ml-table/README.md

 **TEXT DECORATION**
 - ['bold', 'italic', 'underline', 'strikethrough', 'double_underline', 'curly_underline', 'blink', 'reverse', 'invisible']
 * Some values maybe they won't work.
 * If 'bold' doesn't work.
-Tray to use 'light' colours
+Try to use 'light' colours

  **Of course.
 You can use it freely :vulcan_salute::alien:**